AmirSasson/Servicebus-JobScheduler/README.md

    or
    `dotnet run --modes JobWindowValid_ScheduleNextRun JobWindowValid_RuleTimeWindowExecution --tester-simulator false`
    see `dotnet run -- --help` to view more running modes
+- most common run setup would be to run the scheduling and siulator in separate process than the bussiness logic
+  to do so, run these commands each on different window:
+    1. simulator only: `dotnet run --all-modes false --tester-simulator true`
+    2. scheduling only: `dotnet run --modes JobDefinitionChange_ImmediateScheduleRule ReadyToRunJobWindow_Validation JobWindowValid_ScheduleNextRun --tester-simulator false`
+    3. business logic: `dotnet run   --modes JobWindowValid_RuleTimeWindowExecution JobWindowConditionMet_Publish JobWindowConditionMet_Suppress JobWindowConditionNotMet_ScheduleIngestionDelay  --tester-simulator false`

 ### test
 - from within the root folder `dotnet test` (tests tbd)